,

 Feel old yet?

 According to Business 2 Community, the suggested average lifespan for a website is only 1.5 to 2.5 years before it needs a revamp.
 Yikes!
-Now, we would be happy to help you redesign your site on the regular like that but for many companies, that’s just not possible, both financially and time-wise.
+Now, we would be happy to help you redesign your site on the regular like that but for many associations, that’s just not possible, both financially and time-wise.
 There are a few ways that you can futureproof your site’s design and plenty of things to avoid.

 “But how?
 Why?!” you ask.